-- Application deadlines in 2017 are February 1 and May 15.
-Incomplete applications will not be taken into consideration.
+- Incomplete applications will not be taken into consideration.
 Completed applications must be in our office on the day of the deadline.

 - Entry forms must be filled out in English.
 Only for applications coming from French-speaking African countries and Haiti, the Fund offers the possibility to submit the entry form in French.
 See: IBF Classic information and regulations in French.

 - Production applications will only be accepted when accompanied by a trailer, demo, edited sequence or other audio-visual material of the project with a minimum of 3 minutes and a maximum of 20 minutes.

 - Projects that have finished the shooting phase will be considered as Post-Production applications.
 In this case applications have to be accompanied by an edited sequence, rough cut or first edit with a minimum of 20 minutes.